 2) shall determine if the media parameters are acceptable and the MCPTT speech codec is offered in the SDP offer and if not, reject the request with a SIP 488 (Not Acceptable Here) response.
 Otherwise, continue with the rest of the steps;

-NOTE 2: If the received SIP re-INVITE request is received within a pre-established session associated with an MCPTT group session, the media-level section for the offered MCPTT speech media stream and the media-level section of the offered media-floor control entity are expected to be the same as was negotiated in the existing pre-established session.
+NOTE 2: If the received SIP re-INVITE request is received within a pre-established session associated with an MCPTT group call, the media-level section for the offered MCPTT speech media stream and the media-level section of the offered media-floor control entity are expected to be the same as was negotiated in the existing pre-established session.

 3) shall generate an outgoing SIP re-INVITE request as specified in subclause 6.3.2.1.9;